gatkinso/challenge/README.md

 # Issues...
 This code works.
 However there are always warts...

 * The Transport.proto file.
-My C++-centic view of the universe has it living in the c++/ branch of the source.
+My C++-centric view of the universe has it living in the c++/ branch of the source.
 It probably should not live there since the Python code is using it as well.
-I just lazily plopped the Python code generation there because it was convienient and I knew that it would work.
+I just lazily plopped the Python code generation there because it was convenient and I knew that it would work.
 * The mixed Python/C++ unit testing is clunky.
 It just is.
 * I am not sure that the coverage metrics are being generated correctly.
 Certainly what is being reported to CDash is incorrect.
 The codecov.io metrics look better, but are not including Python coverage.
-* Additionally, the way the coverage files are being and staged is a bit hamfisted.
+* Additionally, the way the coverage files are being generated and staged is a bit hamfisted.
 It doesn't even rise to the level of roast beef.
 (What???)
 * Something is broken in the coverage report generation.
 It is pulling in system file headers.
 Will I fix it?
 Perhaps.
 * In the C++ code there are many copy operations that could easily be eliminated.
 * I am not bothering to increment/decrement instance counters in the C(++) extension.
 * A dearth of error checking, logging, or exception handling.
 * I am using CMake to build the libagent extension.
-I have strong reasons for not replying on Python for this.
+I have strong reasons for not relying on Python for this.

 # Summary
 I cannot reveal the company this challenge is for - they ask that their name not be used lest other candidates find a submitted solution and draw inspiration from it (if not outright plagiarize it).